 Drivers Ed Classes in an Active Learning Classroom

 *Packages and Prices listed on Package Comparison Page Under Services*

 Freedom Drivers Ed offers classroom drivers education classes at the following locations:

 - Highlands Ranch / Lone Tree at the Lone Tree Library (Lincoln Ave and I-25) and Castle Pines Library

 - Parker at the Crossroads Shopping Center (Mainstreet and Parker Rd)

-- Castle Rock at the Douglas County Fairgrounds and Castle Rock Library
+- Castle Rock at the Castle Rock Library

 What is taught in the class?

 How are the classes taught?

 Our classroom is taught through an active learning model using a student workbook, video, powerpoint, activities and instructor expertise.
 Active learning is used to increase retention and comprehension of material, students collaborate with their peers and drivers ed instructor through their student workbook.